ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ---
 layout: post
-category : test
+category : work
-title: Fractal Traps vs. Task Lists tags : []
+title: Why do we use linear approximations for fractals? tags : [fractal trap, SiebenApp]
 ---
 {% include JB/setup %}

+**N.B.**: we need to go deeper

-As a software developer, have you ever _fall into_ such situation?
+As a software developer, have you ever faced such situation?

 You start to implement some feature in your project.
 At the beginning, it looks very simple and innocent.